-The first thing I will say is that you really need to strike the right balance – you do not want to over-govern your processes, but you do need to have rules and safeguards in place.
+The first thing I will say is that you need to strike the right balance – you do not want to over-govern your processes, but you need to have rules and safeguards in place.

 Putting too much governance in place will constrain the business's ability to adapt and be flexible.

 But when there is too little governance, you are likely to see increases in duplication of effort, and you will lose the advantage that standardization can bring.
 You will face increased risk without effective rules because violations are much more likely to occur.

 IT Governance and Process Maturity

 Improved governance of BPM will come with maturity.
 Understanding how important it is will evolve as the awareness of business process management continues to grow.